tobacco

 Tips to Avoid Smoking

 Know the truth.
-Despite all the tobacco use on TV and in movies, music videos, billboards and magazines-most teens, adults, and athletes DON’T use tobacco.
+Despite all the tobacco use on TV and in movies, music videos, billboards and magazines-most teens, adults, and athletes ARE NOT using tobacco.

-• According to the Centers for Disease Control and Prevention, adolescents who smoke are three times more likely to drink alcohol, eight times more likely to smoke marijuana and twenty-two times more likely to use cocaine.
+• According to the Centers for Disease Control and Prevention, adolescents who smoke are 3 times more likely to drink alcohol, 8 times more likely to smoke marijuana and 22 times more likely to use cocaine.
 For that reason, tobacco has been dubbed a “gateway” drug.

 • Adolescents can become hooked on cigarettes after smoking only a few packs and once addicted, they find it extremely hard to quit.